 - Transfer cards for balance:: you will enjoy low-interest rates at the beginning and no fees for transferring balances from other credit cards.

 - Secured credit cards: initial cash deposit is required.
 The issuer will hold the collateral.

 - Charge cards there: is no spending limit, but they don’t often allow unpaid balances that aren’t paid to be carried over from month to month.

 Credit card users can reap cash, discounts, travel points, and many other perks unavailable to debit cardholders by using rewards cards.

-You can either earn rewards on a flat-rate or tiered basis.
+You can either earn rewards on a flat-rate or a tiered basis.
 You might have a card with unlimited miles per dollar and another that gives you three miles per $1 for travel, two miles for dining, and one mile for all other purchases.
 To book future travel arrangements, you could use the miles that you have earned.